mxagar/tool_guides/hugging_face/udemy_hugging_face/README.md

 ### Large Language Models (LLMs)

 LLMs are the underlying models that run an NLP `pipeline`.
+A LLM has the following components or steps, from the users' perspective:

-- Tokenization; words are divided into tokens.
-GPT2 has a vocabulary size of 50k tokens.
+- **Tokenizer**: words are divided into tokens.
+For instance, GPT2 has a vocabulary size of 50k tokens.
-- Encoding: tokens are converted to embedding vectors.
+- **Encoder**: tokens are converted to embedding vectors.
-- Transformer model, decoder: we pass the sequence of embedding vectors and the transformer outputs the most likely next vector.
+- **Transformer model, decoder**: we pass the sequence of embedding vectors and the transformer outputs the most likely next vector.
-- The most likely vector is converted to a token; the token is output as the next word.
+- **Selection**: the most likely vector is converted to a token; the token is output as the next word.
 Note that we sample from a distribution of most likely tokens, we don't have to take always the most likely one!
 Thus, the output is not deterministic!
 We can control that with several variables:
   - **Temperature**: it affects the sampling
     - High temperature: `~ 1.0`: more creative results.
     - Low temperature: `~ 0.0`: less creative results.